 This tailor-made service is truly unique, drawing on her artistic experience Araminta devotes time and passion to each design to ensure her customer is completely satisfied with the result.
 Please contact me to make an enquiry, or read on to find out more about the bespoke design process.

-Over the years Araminta has built on her expertise in weaving and textile design by taking on commissions to create bespoke tweeds and tartans for a range of clients.
+Araminta Campbell was born and raised on a small estate in the north of Scotland.
+Tweed has been a part of her life ever since she can remember, from her family’s sporting wear to her grandmother’s skirts and Grandfather’s tweed suits.
+After studying textiles at university, she returned to her roots and began creating new tweeds, using her artistic eye and love of the natural world to inspire her designs.
+Over the years Araminta has built on her expertise in weaving and textile design by taking on commissions to create bespoke tweeds.
 She loves this part of the business as it introduces her to new parts of the country and wonderful family histories and traditions.
 Recently she redesigned a tweed for the Blair Atholl family Estate, and has also produced designs for the Glen Tanar and Lutton Hoo Estates.
 She is currently working on a large project for a London based interior designer.

 One of the essential aspects of a Tweed is its place of birth.
 The land that it springs from, the colours of the hills, patterns and textures of the heather and bracken.
 Originally these natural colours would have dyed the fibres of the material itself, resulting in a fabric that seamlessly blended with its surroundings.
 Perfect if you are hunkered down watching a deer, or striding over the moors in search of dinner!